Why VP Sales Leaders Need Social Media Engagement, Too

 A VP Sales is a true sales leader who knows how to ignite a fire to invigorate sales managers to drive results.
 It’s no secret that VP Sales is responsible for:

 Lately, I’ve been able to speak with many VP Sales professionals.
-During these conversations, I found many gaps in fully knowing how their colleagues in marketing were currently generating leads, where the leads were coming from, and what insights were gained that would help the sales team work the leads efficiently once handed over to them.
+During these conversations, I found many gaps in their knowledge of how their colleagues in marketing were currently generating leads, where the leads were coming from, and what insights were gained that would help the sales team work the leads efficiently once handed over to them.

-The most common reason for this gap was mostly due to the lack of communication and alignment between the two departments.
+The most common reason for this gap was the lack of communication and alignment between the two departments.

 Establishes Internal Communication

-It’s of the utmost importance that sales leaders open the communication channel with marketing, in order to have a good understanding about the processes and tools marketers use to generate high-quality leads, especially when it comes down to a VP Sales managing the full sales process from qualifying leads (MQLs) to closing business.
+It’s of the utmost importance that sales leaders open the communication channel with marketing to understand the processes and tools marketers use to generate high-quality leads, especially when it comes to a VP Sales managing the full sales process from qualifying leads (MQLs) to closing business.

 After all, everyone wants smooth and efficient sales cycles.